Last updated on August 24th, 2023 at 11:10 amJump to Recipe

 - Top with dumplings: Drop the dumplings by the tablespoonful over the chicken mixture.

 - Bake: Next, bake for 30 minutes uncovered until the top is golden brown.
 The dish is done when a toothpick inserted into the dumplings comes out clean.

 - Garnish.
 Lastly, sprinkle some finely chopped green onions and cooked bacon, and sprinkle over the top.

 Recipe Variations and Substitutions:

-- Use rotisserie chicken: it adds so much flavor to the dish, and you can use the carcass to make broth for scratch.
+- Use rotisserie chicken: it adds so much flavor to the dish, and you can use the carcass to make broth from scratch.
 Alternatively, feel free to use shredded chicken.

 - Add canned cream soup: try adding some cream of chicken or cream of mushroom soup for a creamier texture.

 - Make it spicy: if want a bit of heat, add some red pepper flakes, or chopped jalapeno peppers.